Wednesday, February 24, 2010

 The potential problem with this is its mandatory nature.
 Those students who do not do the non-mandatory reading are for all intents and purposes not in class and are no different from the students who do not bother to even show up to this non-mandatory class.
 One can certainly make a very good case that modern Jewish history and even literature are not of critical importance and that therefore there is no need for them to be mandatory.
 These are nice things for students to engage in and so they should be available for those students who wish to take the classes.
 The moment we decide that class should be mandatory then we commit ourselves to making sure that students actually come to class and actually doing work.
 This means that we actually have to check to see if the work is being done.
 This means graded homework and tests.

 The question of payment raises similar issues.
 As long as I am doing the book club on a volunteer basis it is only something of interest to me whether anyone actually gains something from coming to book club.
 The moment I become a salaried teacher then I become answerable to the school, which directly pays my salary, and to parents, who indirectly pay my salary.
-Obviously they are paying me to run my book club classroom for a reason and it is only reasonable that I offer some hard evidence to show that their money is not being wasted.
+Obviously, they are paying me to run my book club classroom for a reason and it is only reasonable that I offer some hard evidence to show that their money is not being wasted.
 By assigning homework and tests I can procure hard empirical evidence that my students have mastered the concepts that I was paid to give over (or that my students are lazy/stupid and it is not my fault).

-In theory this book club model can be used even for math and science allowing us to turn the entire school system into a series of book clubs in which students can pursue their interests without ever being forced to do homework or take a test.
+In theory, this book club model can be used even for math and science allowing us to turn the entire school system into a series of book clubs in which students can pursue their interests without ever being forced to do homework or take a test.
 Teachers would either be volunteers or baby sitters hired for their particular academic training.
-This would mean the end the end of mandatory schooling.
+This would mean the end of mandatory schooling.
 Let us be honest, this means my childhood dream of destroying school would come true, leaving students with clubs to attend (if they wish).
 The adult me might also be willing to do away with school, but is this Kohn's plan?